The only grandson of Oscar Wilde has successfully applied for an Irish passport thanks to his famous ancestor.

 The story came about because of a gesture of generosity from the Irish government.

 Merlin Holland is a British citizen who has lived in Paris for the past 15 years.
-The 73-year-old qualifies for Irish citizenship thanks to his Dublin born grandfather – who he has written several books about.
+He qualified for Irish citizenship thanks to his Dublin born grandfather – who he has written several books about.

-He decided to apply after the Irish government helped to fund the restoration of Wilde’s tomb in Paris, which had fallen into disrepair.
+Holland decided to apply in 2018, after the Irish government helped to fund the restoration of Wilde’s tomb in Paris, which had fallen into disrepair.

 Having spent so long living in France, he was worried that he might have to leave as UK citizens may not have the right to live in EU countries after Britain leaves the EU.